 On June 6, 1944, Allied troops stormed the beaches of Normandy to open the way to Germany from the West.
 Victory in the Normandy campaign would come at a terrible cost.
 The Canadians suffered the most casualties of any division in the British Army Group.
-On the 75th anniversary of the Battle of Normandy, we want to re-visit our thoughts and feelings of our visit to Bény-sur-Mer, the Canadian cemetery for the Juno Beach dead.
+On this Remembrance Day we return to the Battle of Normandy, we want to re-visit our thoughts and feelings of our visit to Bény-sur-Mer, the Canadian cemetery for the Juno Beach dead.

 We drive today to the Normandy beaches

 where the Allied invasion of Europe began in 1944.
 This means that we drive through Caen, home to William the Bastard, renamed the Conqueror after 1066 when he became King of England, without stopping to explore.
 Next time.
 Our main focus today is the pretty town of Courseulles-sur-Mer, otherwise known as Juno Beach, the Canadian D-Day Beaches in Normandy landing site, and the place where a few days later General De Gaulle landed on French soil.

 In 2003, in preparation for the 60th anniversary of D-Day, the largest military operation in history, Canada opened a museum on Juno Beach, documenting both the events of the day and in particular Canada’s role in it.
 We spend over 2 hours in the museum, learning things we hadn’t known.
 It is truly impressive and made us proud and incredibly sad.